A new approach to the genus spectra of abelian $p$-groups: Introduction

-The approach we take is different from the `traditional' ones built on the theory of Fuchsian groups.
-We directly work on the equations (given in Lemma \ref{lem:fundamental}) stemming from the Riemann-Hurwitz formula.
-The main novel contribution (Theorem \ref{thm:main}) is a clear structural description of ${\rm sp}_0(G)$ in terms of a function $\lambda$ depending on the invariants of $G$.
-The complete determination of ${\rm sp}_0(G)$ is reduced to a thorough understanding of $\lambda$, which is left as an unsolved problem.
+The approach we take relies on a fine use of the structure of an abelian group of prime power order.
+We break up the Galois extension of $G$ acting on $\Sigma_g$ at the subgroup $N$ generated by ``elliptic elements", and show a nice connection of the break up with the invariants of $N$.
+The main novel contribution of the paper is a clear structural description of ${\rm sp}_0(G)$ in terms of a function $\lambda$ depending on the invariants of $G$; see Theorem \ref{thm:main}.
+The complete determination of ${\rm sp}_0(G)$ is reduced to a thorough understanding of $\lambda$.

-It is believed that a new light will shed into the structure of the genus spectrum through this approach.
-To illustrate the power and verify the correctness, we reproduce some existing results without much effort.